kubesphere/website/content/en/docs/toolbox/auditing-operating.md

  > Note that this action will restart the Kubernetes apiserver.

- The `audit-policy.yaml` define rules about what events should be recorded and what data they should include.
+ The `audit-policy.yaml` defines rules about what events should be recorded and what data they should include.
 You can use a minimal audit policy file to log all requests at the Metadata level:

 ```
 # Log all requests at the Metadata level.